Konami33/Nginx-load-balancer/README.md

     ```
     ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/images/image-14.png)

+    Here, we can see our server is deployed in both the worker node.

 - Visit http://<nginx-public-ip> in a web browser.
 You should see a response from one of the Flask applications deployed in k3s cluster.

 ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/images/image-11.png)

+---

+So, we have completed our task successfully.
+We have installed and configure k3s and deployed the server in the k3s cluster.
+Then configured a layer4 loadbalancer using nginx.